alexiwisteria/alexiwisteria/README.md

 - **Proficient in:** Java and JavaScript
 - **Currently learning:** Python
-- **Interests:** Machine Learning, Backend Development, UI Quality Assurance, Data Pipelines
+- **Interests:** Backend Development, Data Engineering, Machine Learning

 I’m passionate about **creative problem-solving** and enjoy collaborating on projects that inspire growth and innovation.
 Explore my repositories, and let's connect to create something extraordinary!